ErpNetDocs/webclient/inventory-control/scrap.md

 # Scrap

-This section allows you to **deduct** available quantities from your warehouse or shop's products, and generate issue store documents.
+This section allows you to **remove** available quantities from your warehouse or shop's products, and **generate** issue store documents.

 Scrapping is done when a product's expiry date is reached (respecting the FEFO rule) or the store no longer needs product quantities.